Chandrika Krishnamurthy Tandon

 A former partner of McKinsey and Company, Ms. Tandon founded and chairs her advisory and investment firm, Tandon Capital Associates, focusing on measurable transformation of institutions to achieve excellence.
 Additionally, she oversees the Krishnamurthy Tandon Foundation and Soul Chants Music, a nonprofit music label.

-In recognition of her integrity and leadership, Ms. Tandon has been profiled on television, radio, and in print, including in CNBC’s “The Brave Ones” series.
+In recognition of her work, Ms. Tandon has been profiled on television, radio, and in print, including in CNBC’s “The Brave Ones” series.
 She has received several awards, notably the Gallatin Medal, NYU’s highest honor for outstanding contributions to society, the Walter Nichols Medal for leadership and integrity, and the Polytechnic Medal, recognizing her involvement in science and engineering.
 She was also the Inaugural Distinguished Alumnus of both the Indian Institute of Management, Ahmedabad (IIMA) and Madras Christian College (MCC), her two alma maters.
 Ms. Tandon is a member of the American Academy of Arts and Sciences, a recipient of the Ellis Island Medal of Honor, and a member of the Horatio Alger Association of Distinguished Americans.